cs573-19s/04-MultipleViews/README.md

 Overview
 ----
 This project visualizes one day of ShangHai MTR Line 5.
-There are Four coordinated views as shown in Figure 1.
+There are four coordinated views as shown in Figure 1.

 - View-GeoMap shows 17 Metro lines on geomap and each circle denotes one metro running at this moment.
 - View-Line5 is the enlarged view from View-GeoMap.